peetjthinkful/Examples/intro-to-objects/README.md

 Enter the Object.
 As we discussed the problem, we realised that if we could perhaps have a slightly more complex representation of the item in the list (after all each item is a real thing, has certain properties and is certainly more than a just a string of letters!), then perhaps we could give the item a certain state which would mean that it is deleted but not removed from the list - ie. crossed out.

-It seemed to me to be the perfect place to start introducing objects our mentor sessions.
+It seemed to me to be the perfect place to start introducing objects in our mentor sessions.
 Let's take a look at how we might model a shopping list in Javascript.

 Let's say that we have 3 items in our shopping list: Bread, Apples and Whiskey.
 It would be very simple to implement this as a Javascript Array like so: